 Everyone wants boundaries, and as the landlord, it’s your job to spell out my parameters for your property.
-If I’m renting from you, a fellow military family, I especially want to know my limits because I don’t want to make modifications to your property to better suit the needs of my family, only to have you hold that as a grudge against my spouse when you wind up deploying with him ten years down the line!
 So, as a landlord, I need you to step up your level of professionalism and show me that my family is protected in your home.

 Establish standards and processes, and hold to them.

 When I call you because the air conditioning is on the fritz in the middle of the summer, I know you’ll address it within 24 hours, the number of hours you delineated in our landlord-tenant agreement.
-While I may not appreciate the clause that mandates I contact you before I bring home the cute little puppy I found by the side of the road, there’s comfort in knowing that the terms of our relationship are clear.
+While I may not appreciate the clause that mandates I contact you before I bring home the cute little puppy I decided to get, there’s comfort in knowing that the terms of our relationship are clear.

 From the Landlord's Perspective

-It isn’t easy being a military landlord.
-Not only am I entrusting someone else--a stranger, most likely--with what’s possibly my biggest financial investment, but I may not be living anywhere close enough to the property to keep an eye on it.
+Not only am I entrusting someone else—a stranger, most likely—with what’s probably my biggest financial investment, but I may not be living anywhere close enough to the property to keep an eye on it.
 I don’t know the person living in my house, and yet he’s got all of his furniture in my home and who knows what’s going on behind those closed doors?
 With my investment dollars at stake, it’s enough to keep any military landlord up at night!

-Since I want to know what’s going on behind those closed doors, I’ll spell out the terms of regular inspections in your landlord-tenant agreement, and then schedule them.
+As the homeowner and landlord, I’ll spell out the terms of regular inspections in your landlord-tenant agreement, and then schedule them.
 It’s not a big deal.
-You as a tenant should expect them, and the inspector--someone I’ve hired because I trust them--will inspect the property.
+You as a tenant should expect them, and the inspector—someone I’ve hired because I trust them—will inspect the property.

 A Personal Note as a Military Landlord